5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- Working battery status read-outs without additional DSDT/ACPI patches thanks to `ECEnabler.kext`
 - No patched `DSDT` – only SSDT hotpatches were used for maximum ACPI-compliance
 - IRQ patches fully realized via custom SSDT – no binary renames required.
-- Custom AppleALC Layout to support the Audio Jack's of Lenovo Mini Dock Statiosn 4337 and 4338.
+- Custom AppleALC Layout to support the Audio Jacks of Lenovo Mini Docking Stations 4337 and 4338.
 It uses **Layout-ID 39** and has been integrated into AppleALC since [version 1.7.3](https://github.com/acidanthera/AppleALC/releases/tag/1.7.3)

 ## Specs